Aramark Tax Strategy

 2. Attitude towards tax planning and level of risk

-The attitude to tax planning of the group is to ensure that Aramark complies efficiently with all legal requirements.
+The attitude to tax planning of the UK Group is to ensure that Aramark complies efficiently with all legal requirements.

 3. Relationship with HMRC